increano/odzai/z-1-phase1-completion-plan.md

 1. ✅ Focus first on transaction enhancements since that foundation is already solid
 2. ✅ Next implement basic reporting views to demonstrate data analysis capabilities
 3. ✅ Add budget management features including new budget creation and editing
-4. ⏳ Implement remaining core financial features (scheduled transactions, reconciliation)
+4. ✅ Implement scheduled transactions with mock data store
+5. ⏳ Add account reconciliation functionality
-5. ⏳ Finally add the import/export and UX improvements
+6. ⏳ Finally add the import/export and UX improvements

 ## Goal
 Complete a fully functional minimal UI that demonstrates all the core capabilities of Actual's engine while maintaining a clean separation between the UI and core logic.
 This provides the foundation for Phase 2 (Plugin SDK development).

 ## Progress Update
 We have successfully completed all Transaction Management Enhancements, Basic Reporting features, and Budget Management capabilities.
+We've also implemented a working version of Scheduled Transactions with a mock data store.

 With these key features implemented, users can now:
 1. Create and manage budgets directly in the minimal UI